rishiupath/rishiupath.github.io/_projects/Atmosphere-Monitoring-Station/index.md

 {% include image-gallery.html images="3Dpcb.png" height="400" %}

 Labelled everything for easy of use, +/- indicators, button functions, main components for debugging.
 Included LED indicators for USB power and battery power.

+##Programming

+Used STM32CubeIDE to configure device and program sensors using HAL library fufnctions for I2C.
+Setup USB as virtual COM port to send sensor readings as strings through USB and display on computer.